sammi-turner/Arcolinux-DWM-Rice/README.md

 # Arcolinux-Dotfiles

-Basic dots for a fresh install of ArcolinuxB (KDE Plasma).
+Basic dots for a fresh install of ArcolinuxB (KDE Plasma edition).

+## Arcolinux Tweak Tool

+Using the 'Autostart' tab, I prefer to disable 'variety' and 'am-conky-session'.

+## Wallpapers

+In the '~/.local/share' directory, I like to add my own 'wallpaper' directory and use the 'slideshow' setting to randomly select a new wallpaper every five minutes.

+## Ricing

+I recommend installing the [N-Global-Theme](https://store.kde.org/p/1590092), editing the bottom panel and changing the font settings (I like 'Source Code Pro' at 10pt).

 ## Configuring wifi on a Thinkpad X220 with a TP-Link USB adaptor